saswatnayak1998/evals_articles/README.md

    - Quantified as the ratio of common tokens to total query tokens.

 3. **Overlap**:

    - Assesses redundancy by calculating pairwise cosine similarity between embeddings of response chunks.
    - Higher similarity penalizes the score, with a normalized result: `1 - average similarity`.

+4. **Engagement**:

+- How engaging is this text.
+Uses GPT4 to evaluate the engagement.
   Each metric is designed to be interpretable and actionable, providing insights into the quality, coverage, and uniqueness of the system’s responses.
+Each one of them is then multiplied with weights and added to get a final_score.

 1. What do you think are the most pressing challenges that a company like Capitol would face and how can evaluations help?